clue/phar-composer/README.md

 This project is released under the permissive [MIT license](LICENSE).

+This project bundles the `StubGenerator` and `Extract` classes with minor changes from the original herrera-io/box v1.6.1 licensed under MIT which no longer has an installable candidate.
+Copyright (c) 2013 Kevin Herrera.

 > Did you know that I offer custom development services and issuing invoices for sponsorships of releases and for contributions?
 Contact me (@clue) for details.